 Looking for vegetarian food in Paris?
-Read our expert guide to the best vegetarian restaurants in Paris with French vegetarian dishes and best vegetarian cafés in Paris.
-Check out the best spots for veggie restaurants here.
+Read our expert guide to the best vegetarian restaurants in Paris with French vegetarian dishes as well as the best vegan restaurants in Paris…

 The greenery and reclaimed wood tables are a giveaway at Wild & the Moon: plant-focussed and organic are the operative words.
 The juice and veggie bar serves up spirulina smoothies, avocado wraps and colourful salads (try the twist on tabbouleh, with raw cauliflower, cucumber, mint, chickpeas and pomegranate).